 MUST BE SUBMITTED ON COMPANY LETTERHEAD

 To: FDNY

 Bureau of Fire Prevention

 9 MetroTech Center,

 Brooklyn, NY 11201

 From:

 Date:

 Subject: Request to apply T-89 Certificate of Fitness

 Re:

 (Applicant's name)

+The above and lividual will be designated as a Fire and Life Safety Director at

 (PREMISES ADDRESS)

-e:
+ne:

-The Comprehe ensive Fire Safety and Emergency Action (Level 1) Plan of the premises listed above has itted to FDNY.
+The Comprehe ensive Fire Safety and Emergency Action (Level 1) Plan of the premises listed above has nitted to FDNY.

-premises at the duties and resp obtain the FDI we recommen valid T-89 Cer Chapter 4 and emergencies a procedures an our premises Action (Level listed above has been designated to be an FLS Director or Deputy FLS Director for the e above address.
+premises at the duties and responding the FD we recommen valid T-89 Ce Chapter 4 and emergencies a procedures an our premises Action (Level listed above has been designated to be an FLS Director or Deputy FLS Director for the e above address.
 The applicant is of good character and is physically able to perform the ponsibilities required from the holder of this Certificate of Fitness.
 Before our premises NY acceptance of its Comprehensive Fire Safety and Emergency Action (level 1) plan, d this candidate to perform the duties of an FLS Director on an interim basis with the rtificate of Fitness.
-This candidate will be authorized to implement the provisions of FC R404-01 with respect to fire emergencies and to take such actions in response to non-fire s the building owner authorizes, based on the standard FDNY non-fire emergency d the plan or procedures currently in place for our premises.
-We understand that once obtains the FDNY acceptance of the Comprehensive Fire Safety and Emergency 1) plan, we will immediately schedule the applicant for the Non-Fire portion On- obtain the F-89 Certificate of Fitness.
+This candidate will be authorized to implement the provisions of FC R404-01 with respect to fire emergencies and to take such actions in response to non-fire as the building owner authorizes, based on the standard FDNY non-fire emergency d the plan or procedures currently in place for our premises.
+We understand that once obtains the FDNY acceptance of the Comprehensive Fire Safety and Emergency 11) plan, we will immediately schedule the applicant for the Non-Fire portion On-obtain the F-89 Certificate of Fitness.

+Sincerely,

+Building (Owner or Manager (Contact phone number: